osxmidi/LinVst/README.md

 Usually the dragged item (dragged outside of the vst's window) will be saved as a midi or wav file in a location that is most likely to be located in one of the vst's folders ie a folder in My Documents or a folder that the vst installation has created.
 The midi or wav file can then be dragged to the DAW.
 See MT-PowerDrumKit and EZDrummer2 and Addictive Drums 2 and SSD5 below for some details.

+Also, see the tested vst's section for some possible tips.

 **Renoise**

 Sometimes a synth vst doesn't declare itself as a synth and Renoise might not enable it.